-§2J1.3.
-Perjury or Subornation of Perjury
+82J1.3.
+Perjury or Subornation of Perjury; Bribery of Witness

-- (1) If the offense involved causing or threatening to cause physical injury to a person, or property damage, in order to suborn perjury, increase by 8 levels. - (2) If the perjury or subornation of perjury resulted in substantial interference with the administration of justice, increase by 3 levels.
+- (a) Base Offense Level: 12 - (b) Specific Offense Characteristics - (1) If the offense involved causing or threatening to cause physical injury to a person, or property damage, in order to suborn perjury, increase by 8 levels. - (2) If the perjury, subornation of perjury, or witness bribery resulted in substantial interference with the administration of justice, increase by 3 levels.

-(1) If the offense involved perjury or subornation of perjury in respect to a criminal offense, apply §2X3.1 (Accessory After the Fact) in respect to that criminal offense, if the resulting offense level is greater than that determined above.
+(1) If the offense involved perjury, subornation of perjury, or witness bribery in respect to a criminal offense, apply §2X3.1 (Accessory After the Fact) in respect to that criminal offense, if the resulting offense level is greater than that determined above.